-We have reviewed several previous shoes in this general series, such as the MT875OR,/a> and the MT876.
-Yes, New Balance do keep coming out with new models every year or so, which can be a real pain, but I have to say there have been improvements along the way.
+We have reviewed several previous shoes in this general series, such as the MT875OR and the MT876.
+Yes, New Balance keeps coming out with new models every year or so, which can be a real pain, but I have to say there have been improvements along the way.

 I mentions in my review of the MT876 shoes that the sole had improved (in my opinion) over previous generations, getting just that little bit stiffer.
 These shoes seem to have about the same stiffness in the sole as the MT876s, which is just about the right amount for us.
 The stiffness is enough to allow some edging on loose terrain and small scree.